cppfw/prorab/wiki/TutorialBasicConcepts.md

 ##Echoing commands from recipes

-All commands in **prorab** recipes are prefixed with *prorab_echo* variable which by default equals to @.
-So, by redefining this variable one can make **prorab** to echo all the commands it invokes, useful for debugging purposes:
+All commands in **prorab** recipes are prefixed with @ by default, but it is possible to make it to be verbose like this

 ```
-make prorab_echo=
+make verbose=true
 ```